-Human Monkeypox Virus (MPV) in College and University Settings Guidance
+Human Mpox Virus in College and University Settings Guidance

-MPV infections across the United States continue to increase and the MPV outbreak will remain active when colleges and universities are back in session.
-It is possible that tight-knit social and sexual contacts/activity on college campuses may lead to additional spread of the MPV virus.
+Mpox infections across the United States continue to increase and the mpox outbreak will remain active when colleges and universities are back in session.
+It is possible that tight-knit social and sexual contacts/activity on college campuses may lead to additional spread of the mpox virus.
 Even if spread does not occur, awareness and educational efforts are needed to address student concerns and misinformation.
-To ensure you are prepared to respond appropriately, IDPH recommends that the following capabilities be established before students return for fall classes, consistent with CDC’s Considerations for Reducing Monkeypox Transmission in Congregate Living Facilities:
+To ensure you are prepared to respond appropriately, IDPH recommends that the following capabilities be established before students return for fall classes, consistent with CDC’s Considerations for Reducing Mpox Transmission in Congregate Living Facilities:

 - Stay updated on the latest guidance from the Centers for Disease Control and Prevention, your local health department (LHD), and IDPH, as this is an evolving outbreak.